coq-community/manifesto/README.md

 ## Who runs this organization? ##

 This organization is run by volunteer Coq users.
-Everyone is welcome (you don't need to a very experimented Coq user to participate).
+Everyone is welcome (you don't need to be a very experimented Coq user to participate).
 Please [get involved](CONTRIBUTING.md)!

 ## What are its goals? ##